Whyzanet/WhyzaGC/README.md

 I am powering the MightyOhm Geiger via the 3V3 and the GND pins on the HUZZAH connecting to the J6 pulse header connections on the MightyOhm.

 Finally I also have the MightyOhm pulse pin connected to pin 35 on the Pi 4 so that a bash script can look for a rising edge on GPIO 19.
-I use this to log rare occurances of high CPS's when I am interested.
+I use this to log rare occurences of high CPS's when I am interested.

 Feather HUzzah ESP32 v2